nodeca/nodeca/docs/nodeca-technical/router.md

 For server and client purposes we use [Pointer][Pointer] router.
-Routes are described in YAML and bundled into main api tree file as `nodeca.config.routes` after init.
+Routes are described in YAML and bundled into main api tree file as `nodeca.config.router` after init.
 Router instanse is accessible as `nodeca.runtime.router`.

+Router config for the client is kept under `nodeca.runtime.client_routes`.

 ## Application Routes

-Application routes are defined in `router.map` section of configs:
+Application routes are defined in `router.map` section of config files:

 ``` yaml
 ---